-Under this activity, CalRecycle will continue to conduct research of rubber paving applications in support of efforts to promote its use.
+Under this activity, CalRecycle will continue to conduct research of rubberized paving applications in support of efforts to promote its use.
 Listed below are several RAC research proposals that CalRecycle is currently considering:

-- Performance model development for rubberized paving applications (e.g., cape seals, slurry seals), - Rubberized chip seal design specifications, - Research in determining the rubber content in rubberized binders, and - Accelerated pavement testing of RHMA-G and RHMA-O mixes containing recycled asphalt pavement
+- Performance model implementation for rubberized paving applications (e.g., hot-mix, chip seals), - o Rubberized chip seal design specifications, and - Research in determining the rubber content in rubberized binders.